awcodify/sysctl-theme/_posts/2025-05-12-welcome-to-arsxy-theme.md

 To create a new post, just add a new file in the `_posts` directory with the naming convention `YYYY-MM-DD-title.md`.

-Thank you for using Sysctl Theme!
+Thank you for using Arsxy Theme!